Esther Jung, 12-Year-Old Illinois Girl, Dies When Snow Bank Collapses On Her, Suffocates Her

 “She cried out, ‘Help me.
 Help me,’ but nobody heard it.”

 After about an hour of not hearing from the girls, family members and the congregation at Rothem Church began looking for them.
 There, under the snow, they found both girls.
 Esther’s playmate was OK; Esther had suffocated under the weight of the snow, unable to draw air into her lungs.
 Both girls were taken to Northwest Community Hospital in Arlington Heights.
-Esther was pronounced dead at 4:30 p.m., her cause of death listed as hyopthermia and asphyxia.
+Esther was pronounced dead at 4:30 p.m., her cause of death listed as hypothermia and asphyxia.

 Her playmate, 9-year-old Sophia Shin, remains in the hospital for observation and for treatment of hypothermia.